 4000 B.C – 30 A.D. (approximately 4,000 Earth years or 4 Heaven Days, 2 Peter 3:8)

-Recall, upon the fall of man God immediately starting making covenants, sealed in the blood of animals, to cover or protect man.
-Before his fall man was covered or protected with light as a garment (i.e., covered with the Glory of God) (Psalms 104:2.
+Recall, upon the fall of man, God immediately started making covenants, sealed in the blood of animals, to cover or protect man.
+Before his fall, the man was covered or protected with light as a garment (i.e., covered with the Glory of God) (Psalms 104:2.
 1 John 1:5).
 This practice of covering our sin by blood was started when the first animals were killed for their clothing (Genesis 3:21), and we see this practiced by Abel (1) in offering animal sacrifices (Genesis 4:4).
-Later a blood covenant was made with Abraham so that God would have the legal right to ask a woman that was of Israel to become pregnant with the one that was to break the rule of Satan (Genesis 12:7.
+Later a blood covenant was made with Abraham so that God would have the legal right to ask a woman of Israel to become pregnant with the one that was to break the rule of Satan (Genesis 12:7.
 Genesis 22:18.
 Galatians 3:16.
 John 10:2).
-Once Satan knew that the one promised to destroy him was to be born of the nation of Israel he tried unsuccessfully to eliminate Israel time and time, again.
+Once Satan knew that the one promised to destroy him was to be born of the nation of Israel, he tried unsuccessfully to eliminate Israel time and time again.
 However, God always preserves a remnant of those faithful to Him (Isaiah 1:9.
 Ezekiel 6:8).

 God then started describing (1) the one that was to break Satan’s rule of planet Earth: